Iceland in November: Everything You Need To Know

 If you're keen on exploring Iceland's great outdoors, a fantastic option is to go glacier hiking.
 The winter months are obviously the best time to explore Iceland's gigantic ice caps.

 Hiking the country's glaciers is an amazing experience.
 Hikers come face to face with these enormous natural formations, and this truly is the best way to understand the ice's sheer size, power, and age.
-This 5-hour glacier hiking tour offers everything you would want from a glacier hike in the beautiful Skaftafell Nature Reserve.
+This glacier hiking tour offers everything you would want from a glacier hike in the beautiful Skaftafell Nature Reserve.

 All glacier guides in Iceland are well-trained and highly experienced, and they'll be able to ensure your safety and enjoyment during the hike.
 Glacier hiking operators in Iceland will supply you with all the necessary equipment, including ice axes, crampons, helmets, and harnesses.
 They'll take you out onto the glaciers and share their extensive knowledge of glaciology with you.
 It's fun and fascinating.